perwu/MIAS/README.md

 >3.
 Run the R script, "Manuscript_Figures_Tables.r", from command line: R CMD BATCH Manuscript_Figures_Tables.r or, run the scripts in "Manuscript_Figures_Tables.r STEP BY STEP in R to generate the figures and tables in the manuscript.  <br />
 >4.
 The scripts has been tested successfully on R 4.0.2 <br />

+# Calcluate MIAS score
+Our analysis indicated that MIAS score can be a useful feature to build integrative machine-learning models for anti-PD1 response prediction.
+The following script help people to calculate the MIAS scores of the melanoma patient samples using their transcriptomic data.

-# Response prediciton using trained MIAS-IMPRES predictors
+# Response prediciton using pre-trained predictors
 Our analysis also showed that the integration of the MIAS and IMPRES scores also have a better prediction performance than the two individual method (Fig. 6D in the manuscript).
-We used the MIAS and <a href="https://www.nature.com/articles/s41591-019-0671-4">IMPRES </a> scores of the collected 411 melanoma samples as the data fetures to train two predictors of anti-PD1 response using support vector machine (SVM) respectively for pre- and on-treated SKCM patient samples.
+We thus used the MIAS and <a href="https://www.nature.com/articles/s41591-019-0671-4">IMPRES </a> scores of the collected 411 melanoma samples as the data fetures to train two predictors of anti-PD1 response using support vector machine (SVM) respectively for pre- and on-treated SKCM patient samples.
 These two predictors can help people to predict responses of SKCM patient samples using their transcriptomic data.

 Install and load the require R packages
 > library(e1071)  #svm <br />